leostera/leostera/README.md

 ## Hi there, I'm Leandro 👋

-I'm a software engineer and product manager, currently PMing the OCaml Build System team at Tarides.
+I'm a software engineer and product manager, currently PMing the OCaml Platform at Tarides.

 But since this is Github, I'll focus on the code.